How To Do Venous Blood Sampling

 • The cephalic vein is located on the lateral (radial) side of the arm, and the basilic vein is located on the medial (ulnar) side.
 These veins extend through and branch within the antecubital fossa, creating the large antecubital and proximal forearm veins.

-• The brachial artery (blood supply to the forearm and hand) lies deep to the basilic vein in the upper arm and bifurcates into the radial and ulnar arteries in the antecubital fossa or proximal forearm.
+• The brachial artery (blood supply to the forearm and hand) lies deep to the brachial vein in the upper arm and bifurcates into the radial and ulnar arteries in the antecubital fossa or proximal forearm.
 Caution must be taken to avoid arterial puncture.

 • Leg veins (eg, dorsal digital veins and the greater saphenous vein inferoanterior to the medial malleolus) or external jugular veins may be used if upper extremity veins are inaccessible.